otarishantanu/free-and-open-source-software/README.md

 # free-and-open-source-software
-this is my first repository
+this is my first reporsitory
+database system is an organized collection of data